Regularized Modified BPDN for Noisy Sparse Reconstruction with Partial Erroneous Support and Signal Value Knowledge: Introduction

 \subsection{Related Work}

 The sparse reconstruction problem, without using any support or signal value knowledge, has been studied for a long time \cite{BPDN,justrelax,candescs,Donoho,rice}.
 It tries to find the sparsest signal among all signals that satisfy the data constraint, i.e. it solves $\min_{b} \|b\|_0 \ s.t. \ y = A\beta$.
 This brute-force search has exponential complexity.
-One class of practical approaches to solve this involves replacing $\|b\|_0$ by $\|b\|_1$ which is the closest norm to $\ell_0$ that makes the problem convex (basis pursuit) \cite{BPDN}.
+One class of practical approaches to solve this is basis pursuit which replaces $\|b\|_0$ by $\|b\|_1$ \cite{BPDN}.
+The $\ell_1$ norm is the closest norm to $\ell_0$ that makes the problem convex.
 For noisy measurements, the data constraint becomes an inequality constraint.
 However, this assumes that the noise is bounded and the noise bound is available.
 In practical applications where this may not be available, one can use the Lagrangian version which solves

 This is called {\em basis pursuit denoising (BPDN) \cite{BPDN}}.
-Since this solves an unconstrained optimization problem, it is also faster (needed for large problems).
-The error bound of BPDN was obtained in \cite{justrelax}.
-Error bounds for the constrained version of BPDN were obtained in \cite{candes_rip, candesnoise}.
+Since this solves an unconstrained optimization problem, it is also faster.
+An error bound of BPDN was obtained in \cite{justrelax}.
+Error bounds for its constrained version were obtained in \cite{candes_rip, candesnoise}.

 The problem of sparse reconstruction with partial support knowledge was introduced in our work \cite{modcsisit,modcsjournal}; and also in parallel in Khajehnejad et al \cite{weightedl1} and in vonBorries et al \cite{camsap07}.
 In \cite{modcsisit,modcsjournal}, we proposed an approach called {\em modified-CS} which tries to find the signal that is sparsest outside the set $T$ and satisfies the data constraint.
 We obtained exact reconstruction conditions for it by using the restricted isometry approach \cite{decodinglp}.
 When measurements are noisy, for the same reasons as above, one can use the Lagrangian version: